AbhijitJowhari/Clickbait_generator/README.md

 ## ***DISCLAIMER***

 * When my model is put to testing, it many a time is expected to generate sentences which don't make much sense.
 It is therefore my humble request to the evaluator to please also focus on the semantics.
-As aforementioned, I did not have the adequete RAM to train whole of the model.
+I did not have the adequete RAM to train the model on whole of the data.
 Even google colab and kaggle could not handle the dataset and repeatedly crashed.

   I also urge the evaluator to generate atleast 20 sentences while testing to get a fair idea of the model's performance.